swo/16s-book/manuscript/sec04.md

 ### Reference-based methods

 In reference-based OTU calling, the OTUs are specified ahead of time.
 Usually these OTUs are in a database like Greengenes, which was made by calling *de novo* OTUs on some large set of data.
-Greengenes is such a popular database that sometimes people use "OTU" to mean "the 97% OTUs in Greengenes".
+Greengenes is such a popular database that I often heard "OTU" used to mean "the 97% OTUs in Greengenes", although that usage is becoming less common as denoising becomes more popular.

 The principle advantages of reference-based calling are: